xmengkinaxis/CPP/System Design Interview Checklist.md

 * Multi-leader replication; conflict when concurrent writes on the same data on the leaders; avoid conflicts, last-write-wins, or custom logic to handle conflicts
 * Peer-to-peer or leaderless replication; quorums to solve the write-write inconsistency;

+### 6.2.2 Partition
 **Partitioning (Horizontal or Vertical):** the technique to break a big Database into many smaller parts, and the process of distributing/splitting up a database/table across a set of servers.
 So that each database can only manage a subset of the data.
 It is to improve the manageability, performance, scalability, availability (fault tolerance), and load balancing of an application; access only a smaller fraction of data to run a query faster as there is less data to scan; reduce the overall response time <br>
 Partitioning of relational data usually refers to decomposing your tables either row-wise (horizontally) or column-wise (vertically). <br>
 for higher efficiency and lower latencies <br>

+#### 6.2.2.1 Horizontal Partitioning
-**Scaling horizontally (or scaling out)** means adding more instances of an application or service to share the load. conversely, scaling vertically (or scaling up) is about adding more resources, like CPU power or memory, to an instance.
+**Scaling horizontally (or scaling out)** means adding more instances of an application or service to share the load. conversely, scaling vertically (or scaling up) is about adding more resources, like CPU power or memory, to an instance. <br>

 **Pro:** less read and write traffic, less replication, and more cache hit.
 Allow write in parallel with increase throughput.
 Index size is also reduced, which generally improve performance with faster queries.

 **Method:**
-1. Horizontal partitioning (range based partitioning, Data Sharding) put different rows into different tables: Pros: statically in a predictable manner; Cons: unbalanced servers or hotspots, higher latencies, and unavailability) e.g. Key-based (Hash) sharding; Range-based Sharding; Directory-Based Sharding (Dynamic Sharding)(by using a lookup table if the number is fixed) <br>
+ Horizontal partitioning (range based partitioning, Data Sharding) put different rows into different tables:
+   * Pros: statically in a predictable manner;
+   * Cons: unbalanced servers or hotspots, higher latencies, and unavailability)

+e.g. Key-based (Hash) sharding; Range-based Sharding; Directory-Based Sharding (Dynamic Sharding)(by using a lookup table if the number is fixed) <br>
-   * Hash-based Partitioning -> overloaded partition -> Consistent Hashing; Pros:evenly and randomly distribution, minimize hotspot, speed up the rebalancing process after adding or removing nodes, easier for clusters with heterogeneous machines; Cons: need to ask all and then aggregate the results
+   * Hash-based Partitioning -> overloaded partition -> Consistent Hashing;
+     * Pros:evenly and randomly distribution, minimize hotspot, speed up the rebalancing process after adding or removing nodes, easier for clusters with heterogeneous machines;
+     * Cons: need to ask all and then aggregate the results
-   * Range, list, hash partitioning; and combined partitioning (partition, and sub-partition); (partition based on the maximum capacity of the server); Pro: static and a predictable manner; Con: unbalanced
+   * Range, list, hash partitioning; and combined partitioning (partition, and sub-partition); (partition based on the maximum capacity of the server);
+     * Pro: static and a predictable manner;
+     * Con: unbalanced
    * Directory Based Partitioning: a loosely coupled approach; the lookup/dictionary server that holds the mappings between each tuple key to its DB server.
-Pros: changing without an impact on the application
+     * Pros: changing without an impact on the application

 **Criteria:** (hash, range, RR, composite)
-a.
-Key or Hash-based partitioning; hash some key attributes of the storing entities to the partition number; consistent hashing to create a uniform distribution/allocation
+* Key or Hash-based partitioning; hash some key attributes of the storing entities to the partition number; consistent hashing to create a uniform distribution/allocation
-b.
-List partitioning; each partition is assigned a list of (key) values (sometime, similar to a range based partitioning, sharding)
+* List partitioning; each partition is assigned a list of (key) values (sometime, similar to a range based partitioning, sharding)
-c.
-Round-robin partitioning
+* Round-robin partitioning
-d.
-Composite partitioning; any combination of the above partitioning schemes to devise a new one
+* Composite partitioning; any combination of the above partitioning schemes to devise a new one

 **Rebalancing Reasons:** <br>
 a. the distribution is not uniform (not evenly distributed)[overloaded] <br>
 b. a lot of load on a partition (hotspot)[overheated] <br>

-Method: <br>
+**Method: **<br>
 a.
 Create more DB partitions; <br>
 b.
 Rebalance existing partitions <br>

+#### 6.2.2.2 Vertical Partitioning
-1. Vertical partitioning: manually partition; divide data to store tables (divide table to store its columns) related to a specific feature/need in their own servers: Pro: straightforward to implement and low impact on application; Con: additional growth->further partition, joining two tables in two separate Db can cause performance and consistency issues;  <br>
+Vertical partitioning: manually partition; divide data to store tables (divide table to store its columns) related to a specific feature/need in their own servers:
+* Pro: straightforward to implement and low impact on application;
+* Con: additional growth->further partition, joining two tables in two separate Db can cause performance and consistency issues;  <br>

 Federation (functional partitioning) splits up databases by function, resulting in less read and write traffic to each database and therefore less replication lag; the database is smaller, easier to fit in memory and cache; write in parallel, increasing throughput. <br>
-Con: Update application logic to determine which database to read and write; join is more complex; more hardware and additional complexity.  <br>
+* Con: Update application logic to determine which database to read and write; join is more complex; more hardware and additional complexity.  <br>

-Problem: on a partitioned database, there are some extra constraints on the operations that can be performed, esp. operations that across multiple tables or multiple rows in the same table, but on different servers <br>
+**Problem:** on a partitioned database, there are some extra constraints on the operations that can be performed, esp. operations that across multiple tables or multiple rows in the same table, but on different servers <br>
-a. join and denormalization(data inconsistency): perform a cross-partition query on a partitioned database is not feasible; <br>
+* join and denormalization(data inconsistency): perform a cross-partition query on a partitioned database is not feasible; <br>
-b.
-Referential integrity (application have to enforce this); enforcing data integrity constraints such as foreign keys in a partitioned database can be extremely difficult; Database does not support; application that require referential integrity on partitioned database often have to enforce it in application code; <br>
+* Referential integrity (application have to enforce this); enforcing data integrity constraints such as foreign keys in a partitioned database can be extremely difficult; Database does not support; application that require referential integrity on partitioned database often have to enforce it in application code; <br>
-c.
-Rebalancing: data distribution is not uniform (uneven, unbalanced, overloaded/underloaded); a lot of load on a partition (hotspot); <br>
+* Rebalancing: data distribution is not uniform (uneven, unbalanced, overloaded/underloaded); a lot of load on a partition (hotspot); <br>

 A large number of logical partitions to accommodate future data growth, vs a few physical database server.
 Such database server can have multiple database instances running on it.
 Use a configuration file to map the logical partitions to database server.
 So that can move partitions around easily.  <br>
 For better performance and scalability, we can keep more shard than these just required.  <br>